If you’re like me, when you see an article that says that you “must know” something, your immediate response is, “Why do I need to know it?”

 And then they balanced it with our next metric: Customer acquisition cost.

-Customer acquisition cost (or CAC) is yet another piece of the monetization metrics puzzle, and you’ll see why in just a moment.
+Customer acquisition cost (or CAC) is yet another key SaaS metric, and you’ll see why in just a moment.

 This metric is pretty self-explanatory.
 It’s how much it costs your business to win one new customer.